KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com/content/overview/features.md

 #### Show Permanent Token for Administrators

-To make it easier for the users and the KOLIBRI support team the individual permanent tokens of the *contributor* users are shown.
+To make it easier for the users and the PressureSuite support team the individual permanent tokens of the *contributor* users are shown.
 ![Show Permanent Token for Administrators](../../img/admin_token.png)

 ### v.1.19352.02 (18.
 December 2019)

 #### Device Configuration

-Some devices configurations can now be seen and saved through the KOLIBRI Cloud.
+Some devices configurations can now be seen and saved through the PressureSuite Cloud.

 ### v.1.19315.01 (11.
 November 2019)

 #### PREVIEW: Device Configuration

-**PREVIEW**: Some devices configurations can now be seen in through the KOLIBRI Cloud.
+**PREVIEW**: Some devices configurations can now be seen in through the PressureSuite Cloud.
 We are now testing the sending and fixing various issues.

 ![Device Configuration](/img/device_configuration.png "Device Configuration")